c6shi/calorie-modeling/README.md

 <iframe src='assets/ingbin.html' width=1000 height=600 frameBorder=0></iframe>

 Looking at the distribution of number of ingredients, we chose four bins that roughly separate the data into equal area, except for the last bin which groups most of the data in the right tail that is far from the center of the distribution.
+The numbers in the gold color located in each partition represents the proportion of the recipes in its respective partition.

 #### Hyperparameter Selection: